Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Central_Arduino_Nano_RP2040_Connect/readme.md

 1. Confirm the 'Device status' of the device is updated to 'Provisioned'.
 1. Confirm the 'Device template' of the device has updated to 'Espressif ESP32 Azure IoT Kit'.

+    > Note: The **'Espressif ESP32 Azure IoT Kit'** device template is used in this **Arduino Nano RP2040 Connect sample for simplicity.** It is a published template available from IoT Central.
+For more information on creating a custom device template, view these [instructions](https://docs.microsoft.com/en-us/azure/iot-central/core/howto-set-up-template).

     ![IoT Central device status](media/azure-iot-central-device-view-status.png)

 ### View device information

 To view the device information in IoT Central portal:

+1. Click on your device's name in the device list.
 1. Select the **'About'** tab.

     ![IoT Central device info](media/azure-iot-central-device-about.png)

 ### View telemetry